VirusTotal/yara/docs/writingrules.rst

 As shown in the example the wild-cards are nibble-wise, which means that you can define just one nibble of the byte and leave the other unknown.

-Wild-cards are useful when defining strings whose content can vary but you know the length of the variable chunks, however, this is not always the case.
-In some circumstances you may need to define strings with chunks of variable content and length.
-In those situations you can use jumps instead of wild-cards:
+In some cases you may wish to specify that a byte is not a specific value.
+For that you can use the not operator with a byte value:

 .. code-block:: yara